cmcntsh/CreateGPT_PaperTemplateAPA7Review/README.md

 ### [Watch this video on YouTube](https://youtu.be/VK5WNQN0j8A)

-Link to GPT (won't work until sharing turned on):
+Link to GPT (won't work until GPT sharing turned on for our EDU accounts): [Template and APA 7 Review GPT](https://chatgpt.com/g/g-69438cb68ec881918a55d61555f07319-apa-7-and-template-review)

 **Name**